Fill4/sigs_diff/README.md

 sigs_diff -v -p < freqs
 ```

-The plots will appear at the end of execution and the file Results_diff will have the final parameters of the fitted function
+The plots will appear at the end of execution and the file results_diff will have the final parameters of the fitted function

 ## Bibliography